Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/intro.rst

 It was designed for the F-111B and then adopted for the F-14 as a long-range missile capable of long range engagement of enemy bombers in addition to hostile cruise missiles.
 That's not to say that the AIM-54 Phoenix was a slouch at engaging other smaller targets as well.

-Outstanding features of the AIM-54 missiles were their long range as well as their ability to launch at and track up to six simultaneous targets, guided first by the AN/AWG-9 radar in the launching aircraft and then its own active radar seeker independently.
+Outstanding features of the AIM-54 missiles were their long range as well as their ability to be launched at up to six simultaneous targets, guided first by the AN/AWG-9 radar in the launching aircraft and then its own active radar seeker independently.

 The original AIM-54 Phoenix was the AIM-54A with a mk47 rocket motor.
 The motor was later on upgraded, creating the mk60 motor, increasing the missile's range.